MariaCilloniz/Capstone-frontend/README.md

 ### Features

 1. Subreddit Analysis
-   - Users can input a subreddit name
+   - Users can input and look up a subreddit account
-   - View toxicity scores for recent posts
+   - View toxicity scores for 10 recent posts
    - See breakdown of different sentiment metrics

+   1.2.
+Score Suggestions
+   - Submit suggested scores for content if they disagree with the analysis provided by Perspective
+   - Contribute to scoring accuracy

-2. Single Text Analysis
+2. Single Text/Post Analysis
    - Input custom text for analysis
    - Get detailed toxicity metrics
-   - Compare results with community averages (in the future)

-3. Batch Text Analysis
-   - Analyze multiple texts simultaneously
-   - View aggregate statistics (use of chart js)
-   - Export results for further analysis (in the future)

-4. Score Suggestions
-   - Submit suggested scores for content if they disagree
-   - Contribute to scoring accuracy

 ## Implementation